Etaloot/etaloot/README.md

 ### :woman_technologist: About Me :
 - 🔭 I’m currently working as a Freelancer Web/Mobile Developer
-- 🌱 I’m currently learning everything 🤣, beacuse i want to be the best!
+- 🌱 I’m currently learning everything 🤣, because i want to be the best!
 - 👯 I’m looking to collaborate with other Web Devs
 - 📫 How to reach me: etaloot@protonmail.com
 - ⚡ In my free time, i go to the gym and travel